 Fondue options have progressed over the years to meet a variety of tastes and dietary preferences.
 Vegan, vegetarian and gluten-free ingredients can still make some of the best fondue recipes.

-If you want to know how to make fondue, let’s go back to the beginning.
+In order to master the best fondue recipes, we’ll start at the beginning.
 “More than four decades ago, the menu was much simpler with more traditional fondue offerings that centered on just a few proteins and oil because of the cooking style known as Bourguignonne,” Miller says.